getodk/docs/odk2-src/odk-2-sync-protocol.rst

 When describing the REST URL, path elements surrounded by curly braces (`{}`) indicate the use of the value for that term in that location within the path.
 There are a handful of these substitution terms used within the REST URLs.
 The most common of these are:

   * `appId`-- identifies the 'application', which is a collection of configuration files and data tables that provide a self-contained user experience. e.g., a survey campaign, a specific set of workflows, etc. Applications live on the Android device under different subdirectories within the :file:`/sdcard/opendatakit` directory.
 The name of the subdirectory is the `appId` of the application contained in the directory.
 The default application, with an `appId` of *default* lives under the :file:`/sdcard/opendatakit/default/` directory.
-  * `odkClientVersion` -- the "major version" of ODK 2 software on the device.
+  * `odkClientVersion` -- the "major version" of ODK-X software on the device.
 This is the 100's digit of the Android manifest version code.
 Also referred to as the "rev number" of the release.
 I.e., for rev 206, the `odkClientVersion` would be 2.
 Non-backward-compatible changes to the JS API would bump this up.
 It allows groups to maintain and move across incompatible API changes by supporting different versions of the :file:`formDef.json`, HTML and JS configuration files.
 Until we reach a release candidate, we are not strictly tracking non-backward-compatible client versions.
 The exception being the transition from jQuery-mobile-based JavaScript (version 1) and the current bootstrap-based JavaScript (version 2).
   * `tableId` -- identifies a particular data table.
   * `schemaETag` -- identifies a particular manifestation of a table.
 If you drop the table and recreate it, the re-creation will have a different `schemaETag` that the original table, even if it is otherwise identical.
 In contrast, adding, updating or deleting individual rows in a table does not change the `schemaETag` for that table.
   * `rowId` -- the primary key for a particular row within a table.